Install & run

 Server mode

-$ ./langoost server --port 8080
+$ ./langoost server

+It exposes an HTTP API (POST /execute, GET /health, DELETE /cache); see the execution server guide for the endpoints and auth.
 To build an HTTP API directly from a script instead, see the HTTP server guide.

 Inspect the bytecode